FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 It depends on your use case.
 If you have existing users in your forum, you might want to allow them to continue to use the username and password they are familiar with.
 But if you're starting with a fresh installation, I can't think of any reason to leave local login enabled.
 If you do leave local login turned on, your users will see both options when the click the 'login' link, as we did above.

-In either case, you should [turn off local registration](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc#additional-configuration) as the whole point of this exercise is to keep a master user list in one location.
+In either case, you should [turn off local registration](https://github.com/FusionAuth/nodebb-plugin-fusionauth-oidc#additional-configuration) as the whole point of this exercise is to have all user data stored in your SSO server, not in nodebb.

 If, on the other hand, you disallow local logins, when you click on the login link, you are directed straight to the SSO server page as seen below (this should look familiar, as you saw it when you signed in above after clicking the image under "Alternate Logins"):